Skip to main content

 • Unit coordinators may wish to meet with the student to discuss concerns - see handling contract cheating below.

-Unapproved or misuse of digital technologies (such as AI)
+Unapproved or misuse of digital technologies including unapproved use of AI

 • Unusual phrasing, mismatched writing style